jgclark/BibleGateway-to-Markdown/README.md

 ## Running the Script
 ### From the command line
-Usage: `bg2md.rb [options] reference`
+Usage: `bg2md [options] reference`

 (or, depending on your ruby installation, `ruby bg2md.rb [options] reference`)

-It passes 'reference' through to the BibleGateway parser to work out what range of verses should be included.
-This gives lots of flexibility, for example `Jn 3.16`, `John 3:16\` and `jn3:16` all return the same verse.
+It passes `reference` through to the BibleGateway parser to work out what range of verses should be included.
+This gives lots of flexibility, for example `Jn 3.16`, `John 3:16` and `jn3:16` all return the same verse.
 The reference term is concatenated to remove spaces, meaning it doesn't need to be 'quoted' on the command line.
 You can specify a verse range e.g. `Jn 3.16-17` or even across chapters, e.g. `1 Cor 12.31-13.13`.
 NB: This does not yet support multiple separate passages; instead just run for each passage separately.

+The output is **displayed** in the terminal and also gets copied to the **clipboard**.

 The following options are available: